-US stocks snap higher on hopes of US-China trade resolution
+US stocks shed some of their early gains on last day of 2018

-U.S. stocks climbed in early trading Monday as hopes grew for progress in resolving trade frictions between the U.S. and China.
-Technology companies, health care stocks and retailers drove much of the broad gains on the last day of a volatile year on Wall Street that has the market on track for its worst showing in a decade.
+U.S. stocks were headed lower in morning trading Monday after an early rally fueled by hopes for progress in resolving trade frictions between the U.S. and China faded.
+Gains in health care companies outweighed losses in internet companies, energy stocks and elsewhere in the market.
+The benchmark S&P 500 index was on track for its worst showing in a decade after a volatile year on Wall Street.

 Trading has been highly volatile in December, capping a year of turbulence for markets.
 The major indexes closed last week with their first weekly gain in what's been an otherwise painful month.
 The indexes are still all down around 10 percent for the month and on track for their worst December since 1931.